Skip to content

 2001

-• Developmental Services unit is consolidated, integrating the former Case Management Unit and IQOL pilot project (now permanent).
+• Developmental Services unit is consolidated, integrating the former Case Management Unit and IQOL pilot project.
 Options becomes one of the six Strategic Program Units.

 • FSA participates, with other partners, in Learn$ave, a national demonstration project to help low-income Canadians save for education, training or starting a small business through special savings accounts matched by government dollars.